movementlabsxyz/MIP/MIP/mip-34/README.md

 **Direct L1 commitments**.
 In the scenario where validators commit individually they send the block hashes of the calculated blocks directly to the L1 contract.

 **Acceptor collects commitments**.
-In a more optimised scenario, the acceptor sends the super-majority proof to the L1 contract.
+In a more optimized scenario, the acceptor sends the super-majority proof to the L1 contract.

 ![Version A Diagram](postconfirmationV2.png)
 *Figure 2: **Postconfirmation**: Leader-independent (deterministic) L2-block generation process in Version B.*